magnusoy/Face-Tracker/README.md

 This program utilize a Raspberry Pi and a Arduino for face tracking.

-It does so by using the Raspi-Cam and a two servoes.
+It does so by using the Raspi-Cam for face detection and two servoes for moving in the x and y plane.

 ## Installing